 Our reportable segments are business units that offer different products and are managed separately because each business requires different technology and marketing strategies.
 Our reportable segments are: semiconductor equipment, microwave communications and video cameras.
-As discussed in Note 2, on December 31, 2012 we purchased Ismeca, which is included in our semiconductor equipment segment.

 We allocate resources and evaluate the performance of segments based on profit or loss from operations, excluding interest, corporate expenses and unusual gains or losses.
 Intersegment sales were not significant for any period.